 Hi, I'm Emily Towner

 I am currently pursuing my Ph.D. in the Developmental Cognitive Neuroscience Lab led by Professor Sarah-Jayne Blakemore.
-My Ph.D. research focuses primarily on social isolation in adolescents - where I am investigating the effects of isolation on fear learning.
-Through the use of high definition magnetic resonance imaging I am exploring structural associations between brain structure and one's response to social isolation.
+My Ph.D. research focuses primarily on social isolation in adolescents - where I am investigating the effects of isolation and loneliness on fear learning and mental health.
+Through the use of high definition magnetic resonance imaging I am also exploring structural associations between the brain and one's response to social isolation.
 In addition, I seek to examine whether virtual social interactions (such as the use of smartphones and social media) might mitigate or exacerbate the effects of social isolation.

 Before beginning my Ph.D. at Cambridge, I was lab manager and research associate in the Brain and Body Lab in the Psychology Department at UCLA where we investigated how early experiences influence the brain and body - including the gut microbiome.
 In 2019, I graduated from UCLA with a Master’s Degree in Social Science where I completed a project examining the interaction between early and current life stress on adolescent mental health.
 Before UCLA, I completed a postbaccalaureate program in psychology at Columbia University, a Bachelor’s Degree in Communications and Media from the City University of New York, and an Associate's Degree in Applied Science from the Fashion Institute of Technology in Advertising and Marketing Communications.
 In addition to my studies, I have worked as a journalist and held several positions among major news outlets.